 - The number of pages to scan.
 Specify the number of pages the bot should crawl.
 Consider your subscription limits and your needs.

 - Scanning depth.
 Decide how deep you want the bot to go.

 - The number of server requests.
 Decide on the number of requests that suits you, depending on the server’s capabilities.
-But remember that too many can overload the server, while too few can affect the crawl speed of your site.
+But remember that too many can overload the server, while too few can affect the crawl speed of your website.

 - The number of redirects.
 Indicate the number of redirects for a crawler to scan during the audit.

-When analyzing and evaluating the site, the SE Ranking bot focuses on what search engines recommend and considers common best practices.
+When analyzing and evaluating the website, the SE Ranking bot focuses on what search engines recommend and considers common best practices.
 The basic parameters, however, aren’t always one-size-fits-all.
 You can customize settings in this section, and the bot will take new values into account when scanning the site and generating a report.

 You can set up: